In 1976, a California college dropout started a small business in a spare room at his home.

-The pop star tweeted: “From my Mac to all Lovers.....RIP Steve Jobs”.
+The pop star tweeted this tribute to her followers, known as 'lovers' : “From my Mac to all Lovers.....RIP Steve Jobs”.

-Meanwhile, Ashton quoted the founder himself on his twitter page, saying: "Design is not just what it looks and feels like.
+Meanwhile, Ashton quoted the Apple founder himself on his Twitter page, saying: "Design is not just what it looks and feels like.
 Design is how it works."

 Away from his professional persona, Steve Jobs the man was quietly, but undoubtedly, just as fascinating.

 He was given up for adoption as a baby, later studied Buddhism, and confessed to having a daughter out of wedlock.
-She was born when he was 23, but it took him almost ten years before he recognised her.
+She was born when he was 23, but it took him almost ten years before he acknowledged paternity.

-Steve met his wife, Laurene Powell, when she admired him from the front row of one of his passionate speeches.
+Steve met his wife Laurene Powell when she sat in the front row of one of his passionate speeches.

-Starting the car to drive away, he recalled later, he asked himself did he want to be in a meeting or having dinner with her.
+Starting his car to drive away, the tech mogul recalled later, he asked himself did he want to be in a meeting or having dinner with the smart blonde.